antuonettte/Comment-Service/README.md

-# Comment-Service
+# Media-Service
-Service for handling user comments
+Service for handling media.